Parent Reports - Creating and Editing Report Templates

 In your template, the dynamic content is defined by placeholders.
 These are the elements contained by curly brackets (also known as braces), for example {First Name} and {Comment: Teacher Comment}.
 Think of placeholders in your templates as stand-ins for the pieces of information which will be different on each report.
 They allow you to draw information from Insight and determine where to put it on the page.

-To see the available placeholders, click the Placeholders tab on the preview page.
+To see the available placeholders, click the Placeholders tab on the report page.

 If the template already contains any placeholders they'll be listed on the right.
 All the available placeholders are shown on the left.

 You can copy placeholders from the Parent Report Templates page.
-Initially, you'll see a list of placeholders relating to Pupil Details - Name, Class, Year Group, Attendance, etc - which are likely to go at the top of your report.
+Initially, you'll see a list of placeholders relating to Assessments.
+All assessments used in your school are available.
 Click on the Display Placeholders for dropdown to see the other options.

 Let's make our way through our blank report and add in the necessary placeholders.